 The project demonstrates an overall benefit to the neighbourhood, supports economic development or business growth, and may improve the perception of an area.
-The specific context of the local area may be taken into "The conservation of heritage façades helps promote sustainable building practices and celebrates the history of our city's built form."
+The specific context of the local area may be taken into consideration when reviewing the project's overall improvement to the area.
+This category is intended to be an opportunity for the adjudication committee to have some flexibility on the review of applications, allowing them to consider the context of the area in addition to specific improvements or design elements.